 - Cumulative Layout Shift (CLS): How stable the layout is during load (nobody likes buttons that move right before you click them)

-For ecommerce sites, improvements often come from compressing and properly sizing images, implementing lazy loading for below-the-fold content, reducing JavaScript bloat, and leveraging browser caching and CDNs.
+For e-commerce sites, improvements often come from compressing and properly sizing images, implementing lazy loading for below-the-fold content, reducing JavaScript bloat, and leveraging browser caching and CDNs.

 Small performance gains can add up to meaningful revenue impact.
 If your site loads in two seconds instead of four, you’re not just improving SEO—you’re directly affecting your conversion rate.